Offirmo/blog/_posts/2016-09-07-mods-sindre_sudo.md

 As you know, Unix programs can be run with ["root privileges"](https://en.wikipedia.org/wiki/Superuser#Unix_and_Unix-like) usually by starting them with [`sudo`](https://en.wikipedia.org/wiki/Sudo).
 The "root" user has all permissions, which is an important security concern.

-When writing a CLI app in javascript, you may want to check if your app is run with root privileges with the 1st module `is-root`:
+When writing a CLI app in JavaScript, you may want to check if your app is run with root privileges with the 1st module `is-root`:

 ```js
 const isRoot = require('is-root')